 The OSHA Bloodborne Pathogens Training Standard: What Your Employees Need to Know

-OSHA standards for bloodborne pathogens (BBP, 29 CFR 1910.1030) and personal protective equipment (PPE, 29 CFR 1910 Subpart I) require employers to protect workers from occupational exposure to infectious agents.
+Our Bloodborne Pathogens training meets OSHA standards (BBP, 29 CFR 1910.1030), and personal protective equipment (PPE, 29 CFR 1910 Subpart I) requires employers to protect workers from occupational exposure to infectious agents.

-EMC makes onsite bloodborne pathogen training easy for employers and employees.
-The health and safety branch in the US Department of Labor has set minimum standards of training for certain job situations.
+EMC makes onsite bloodborne pathogens training easy for employers and employees.
+The health and safety branch of the US Department of Labor has set minimum training standards for certain job situations.

 Onsite Training for Better Safety and Compliance

-OSHA and the Center for Disease Control have collaborated to establish the OSHA bloodborne pathogens standard, which is intended to reduce exposure to blood and other potentially infectious materials in the workplace.
-Exposure to bloodborne pathogens is covered in EMC safety training along with best work practice suggestions.
+OSHA and the Centers for Disease Control have collaborated to establish the OSHA bloodborne pathogens standard, which reduces workplace exposure to blood and other potentially infectious materials.
+EMC safety training and best work practice suggestions also cover exposure to bloodborne pathogens.

-Of course, infection control starts with Universal Precautions, or UP — the practice of treating all human blood and certain other bodily fluids as though they had already tested positive for bloodborne pathogens such as HIV and HBV.
-Although the BBP standard incorporates UP, the infection control community no longer uses UP on its own.
-Our training program can help your staff members learn the safest and most OSHA compliant ways to deal with bloodborne pathogens.
+Of course, infection control starts with Universal Precautions or UP.
+This is the practice of treating all human blood and certain other bodily fluids as though they had already tested positive for bloodborne pathogens such as HIV and HBV.
+Although the BBP standard incorporates UP, the infection control community no longer uses it alone.
+Our training program can help your staff members learn the safest and most OSHA-compliant ways to deal with bloodborne pathogens.

 Benefits of EMC Onsite Bloodborne Pathogen Training